myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-07-23T22:57:54.262Z
 >
 > I guess they bought fake accounts, or they created.
 This is a birdapp-verified anti-social account.

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-07-23T14:17:21.623Z
->
-> In a sense, this is a return to the roots and may be a legitimate evolution.

----
 <!-- MY-BSKY_TIMELINE:END -->